idaholab/moose/docs/content/documentation/modules/stochastic_tools/index.md

 Sampler objects in [MOOSE] are designed to generate an arbitrary set of data sampled from any number of Distribution objects.

-The sampler operators by iterating over each Distribution object assigned to the sampler via the "distributions" input parameter.
-From each distribution a matrix (`libMesh::DenseVector<Real>`) is returned, such that objects using the sampler (via the SamplerInterface) will call the "getSamples" method and receive a vector of the matrix objects, one for each distribution object.
+The sampler operators by returning a vector of matrices (`std::vector<DenseMatrix>`) from the `getSamples` method.
+The application developer is responsible for creating this output as needed depending on the type of sampler.

-Application developers that require a custom sampling strategy must create an object that inherits from Sampler and overrides the "sampleDistribution" method.
-This method has two inputs a reference to the current distribution and the index of that same distribution.
+However, in general, the system is designed such that each row in the matrices represents a complete set of samples that could be passed to sub-applications via the [SamplerMultiApp](/stochastic_tools/SamplerMultiApp.md).

 ## Sampler Objects
 The following lists the available Sampler objects within the Stochastic Tools module.